Senators edge Rangers, snap five-game losing skid

 Ottawa regained the lead late in the second after Matt Duchene showed some great patience before finding Ceci wide open for his second goal in as many games.

-Mats Zuccarello was able to find Grabner, who got in behind Karlsson and beat Anderson from in close.
+Mats Zuccarello was able to find Grabner who got in behind Karlsson and beat Anderson from in close.

 Ryan opened the scoring for the Senators early in the first period as he was able to take a pass from Mark Stone and beat Lundqvist with a one-timer for just his second goal of the season.
-It marked the first time the Senators opened the scoring in six games.
+This marked the first time the Senators opened the scoring in six games.

-Notes: Senators RW Alex Burrows was a late scratch and replaced by Nick Paul, who was recalled from AHL Belleville earlier in the day.
+Notes: Senators RW Alex Burrows was a late scratch and replaced by Nick Paul who was recalled from AHL Belleville earlier in the day.
 Lundqvist became the 15th goaltender in NHL history to reach 20,000 career saves during this game.

 The Globe invites you to share your views.
 Please stay on topic and be respectful to everyone.
 For more information on our commenting policies and how our community-based moderation works, please read our Community Guidelines and our Terms and Conditions.